symlynX/secure-email/README.md

 <a name="tldr"></a>TL;DR: Executive Summary
 ===========================================================

-Traditional email faces unsurmountable problems concerning trustworthiness, usability and protection of social information on who is participating in communications.
+Traditional email faces unsurmountable problems concerning trustworthiness, usability and protection of social information on who is participating in communications when it comes to provide end-to-end confidentiality.
 Even the best projects in the field accept dangerous trade-offs such as 1. allowing for man in the middle attacks at the moment of first use, 2. allowing people who disregard your privacy requirements to send you unencrypted messages, 3. allowing observing entities to map out the identities and the intensity of social interactions, 4. requiring a complete overhaul of the involved protocols if forward secrecy is to be achieved and 5. to tackle incongruencies in the architecture with user interface design, as if that hadn't been tried in the previous twenty years.
-Also, none of the improvements tackle the problem that people are flocking away to Facebook Mail, a cloud- and social-network-based alternative that offers 6. better usability and 7. user-expectation conformant scalability.
+Also, none of the improvements tackle the problem that people are flocking away to Facebook Mail, a cloud- and social-network-based alternative that offers 6. better usability, 7. user-expectation conformant scalability and 8. freedom from Spam and correlated nuisances.

 It is not surprising that projects that started over a decade ago re-inventing the foundation of the Internet based on public-key routing and distributed hashtable technology, have in the meantime developed to a degree of solidity that they are presenting a true alternative way for many Internet applications including email.
 These technologies solve several of the problems of traditional email by design, other are in the process of being resolved, but since the science community has made very in-depth research on the issues involved with public-key based routing, the methods are known and already implemented in some projects.